AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 - Separate out production data.
 - Protect your code.
 - Threat modeling is good.
-	- Good place to start: create "evil" user stories
+	- Good place to start: create "evil" user stories / abuse stories.
+	- Popular models to start with: STRIDE and PASTA.
+	- Once you have a good list of concerns, evaluate how much damage they could do and how easy they are to pull off.
+	- The

 **What can I do with this?**